Isisneros27/music-history/essays/song-5/index.md

 ---

 # Blue Yodel No. 1 (T for Texas)
-This template shows a basic essay with a few images, captions, and section headings.
-The design difficulty of this template is 'Seedling' level.

-Most of the text is just dummy text to keep the focus on the page elements.

 <iframe width="949" height="707" src="https://www.youtube.com/embed/qEIBmGZxAhg" title="Jimmie Rodgers - Blue Yodel No 1 (T For Texas)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>